Custom Trip Plan

 The Szechenyi Baths

 One of the largest spa centers in Europe and also the first spa on the Pest side of the Danube, the Szechenyi Baths boast a huge indoor and outdoor complex that makes it perfect for visiting in warm weather.
 This is the type of place you could spend a whole day, relaxing poolside and lounging in the sun.
 The spa first opened in 1913 but has been renovated several times since, most recently in 1999.
 It’s a unique blend of classic local atmosphere and state-of-the-art technology.
 The highlight is what is called “the fancy bath,” which features massage jets on the benches, a whirpool corridor and more.
-A full-day ticket with your own private cabin costs 5,400 forints, or about $20.
+A full-day ticket with your own private cabin costs about $23.
 These baths are also famous for their late-night pool parties, when the music is thumping and the disco lights are flashing.
 Definitely a fun time if you’re up for it.

 The Lukacs Thermal Baths

 The Lukacs Thermal Baths were originally built as monastery baths in the 12th century.
 The public spa wasn’t opened until the 1880s, and the place’s rich history has continued since then, though the baths were completely renovated in the 1990s.
 Lukacs features both indoor and outdoor facilities.
 The outdoor pool is spacious and surrounded by a lovely park, offering ample room for you to relax.
 There are a total of eight baths, each featuring a different temperature and mineral composition targeting specific ailments.
-A full-day ticket costs 3,200 forints, or about $12.
+A full-day ticket costs about $15.

 Planning a trip to Budapest?
 We’d love to put together a Budapest travel package just for you.
 Get in touch to find out more!